eamonnsullivan/svpsouthruislip.org.uk/content/md/posts/2023-08-31-gifted-shop-open.md

 If you are looking for something in particular, though, just mention it to one of our volunteers at the table, and we'll do our best to source it for you.

-Finally, as always, please remain sensitively and lovingly aware of need within our community and just get in touch with us if you think our help is needed - we can be contacted on 07563 775777,  info@svpsouthruislip.org.uk and/or www.svpsouthruislip.org.uk.
+Finally, as always, please remain sensitively and lovingly aware of need within our community and just [get in touch with us](../../pages-output/contact/) if you think our help is needed.
 We will always try our best to help.

 God Bless.